JonathanMoreno14/Android-Course-Materials/README.md

 The course Structure will consist of Android Levels

 ###Android Level 1
 Consist of familiarizing the student with the development tools such as Android Studio, Git (Version Control), and an introduction of the project structure.
-Along with Android Studio the student will create, build , and publish a simple Android application.
+Along with Android Studio the student will create, build , and publish a simple calculator Android application on the Google Play Store.

 #####Projects